 This means that there is a bigger chance of finding the perfect shade for you if you go one level deeper.

 So if undertones in skin are hidden, how can we possibly know what they are?

 Because undertones in skin aren’t invisible.
 In fact, you can determine your skin’s undertones by taking a peek at your wrist – and looking at the colors of your veins there.

 So… surface skin on top, skin undertones underneath.
 Got it.

-When shopping for the best foundation shade, you’ll want to know what your skin’s undertones are (cool, warm, or neutral) and where you stand on the Fitzpatrick Scale.
+When shopping for the best foundation shade, you’ll want to know what your skin’s undertones are and where you stand on the Fitzpatrick Scale.

 Equipped with knowledge about your skin type and skin’s undertones, you can purchase that foundation with confidence – and know exactly what your skin needs to stay healthy and smooth.